ducminhgd/go-atlassian/cmd/jira-daily-report/README.md

 - Collects information from work items updated in the last 24 hours
 - Groups issues by Epic
 - Includes comments and worklogs from the last 24 hours
-- Generates reports in both Markdown (console) and HTML (Teams) formats
+- Generates reports in Markdown, HTML, and AdaptiveCard formats
-- Posts HTML-formatted reports to Microsoft Teams via webhook
+- Posts AdaptiveCard-formatted reports to Microsoft Teams via webhook (default)
+- AdaptiveCards support full-width display in Teams for better readability
+- Backward compatibility with HTML format

 ## Configuration